Reading: 4 mins

 - Less dependence

-Despite their advantages, feature phones have several significant limitations.
+Despite their advantages, dumbphones have several important limitations.

 - Very limited functionality